Links on Android Authority may earn us a commission. Learn more.

 Gallery Vault does almost exactly what the name says it does.
 It creates a private vault for your photos to keep them away from prying eyes.
 With it, you can hide photos, videos, and any other type of file that this app supports.
 You can also hide the icon so no one knows how to access it, but you get alerts if someone breaks in, and it supports some fingerprint-enabled devices (Samsung devices only for now).
 It’s a good option in terms of gallery apps if you want some privacy, and you can try out the free version before you buy it.

 There are few places where fingers of the Google hegemony don’t reach and this isn’t one of them.
 The Google Photos app is a cloud storage app where you can upload as many photos and videos as you want.
 The only downside is that the images and video will be compressed in Google’s High Quality setting.
 However, the app is also capable of seeing your device folders to view any stuff that you haven’t uploaded.
-This is a great app that most people use anyway, but its secondary functionality means that having another gallery app is essentially redundant.
-If you use Google Photos, you might as well use it as your gallery app too.
-Google has a super stripped down version of this for lower end devices as well.
+Unfortunately, Google is ending the free part of it starting in June 2021 so this isn’t quite the easy recommendation it used to be, but it’s still a good gallery app.